-Family vacations should be scheduled during the provided school breaks.
-If parents/guardians have no other option for taking a family vacation, prior approval from the principal must be obtained through a written or e-mail request, submitted at least one week before the anticipated absence.
-The principal will respond to the parent/guardian within one day and notify all the child's teachers, if approved.
+Family vacations should be scheduled during the school breaks provided.
+If parents/guardians have no other option for taking a family vacation, prior approval from the principal must be obtained through a written or e-mail request submitted at least one week before the anticipated absence.
+The principal will respond to the parent/guardian within one day and notify all the necessary teachers, if approved.
 Parents/guardians are asked to help students meet the responsibility of completing all assignments for absences when the student returns.
 Written work cannot take the place of classroom learning.